Neil F. Hein

-The Heins lived at Fort Meade in Maryland and from December 17, 1961 to April 29, 1963, he was post commander of Ft.
+After the war, the Heins lived at Fort Meade in Maryland and from December 17, 1961 to April 29, 1963, he was post commander of Ft.
 McCoy, WI.
 At the time of his parents fiftieth wedding anniversary, his sister, Beth Jeffrey, is listed as living in South Dakota.
-One of the Heins' last residences was in Colorado.
+One of the Neil's last residences was in Colorado.

 Research: Lt.
 Col. Hein is an elusive subject to be sure.
-Until recently, I thought he was one of the other pictured officers.
+I had actually thought he was one of the other officers in the pictures I had.
 It was the photos from the Newbury family that set me straight.
 Neil shows up in a number of the photos brought home by my father as well.
 He was second in command and very active in the unit.
 It would be my guess that he may have spent more time with the men than the Commanding officer.
 He seems to be a camera favorite.
 The little I do know about him, again, came from endless hours of internet searching.
 In addition to his obituary, information also came from the Ft.
 McCoy website and some from two separate newspaper clippings about weddings and one about his parents anniversary.
 I contacted Ft.
 McCoy and they were gracious enough to provide me with a photo of him, shown below, from the 61-63 time period when he was stationed there.
-I have no early record of him with the unit but he is obviously sitting with the officers in the mess photo.
-This would put him with the unit in England just before D-Day and he is listed in the After-Action Reports at the end of the war as of June 1, 1945.

 One of my findings was an envelope addressed to Mrs. Marion Hein at the Denver, Colorado address.
 The letter is from Neil and sent from New York with a date of 1944.
 I can’t make out the month but the unit wasn’t in that area for long.
 They were staged at Camp Kilmer, NJ, on Jan.
 16, 1944, then moved on to New York on the 28th.
 They shipped out the very next day.
 I can only assume that the letter was sent during that short time and it may have been one of the last letters he sent before leaving the USA.
 I would imagine that was a very special letter….probably why the envelope is still around.